 Galvanized by first or new footage from “Guillermo del Toro’s Pinocchio,” “Spider-Man: Across the Spider-Verse,” and “Puss in Boots: The Last Wish” and the promise of the first big on-site meet in three years, the biggest animation event in the world, France’s Annecy Festival, is building up to what looks like its biggest edition ever.

-Two of the most awaited European animation films of the year – Alberto Vázquez’s “Unicorn Wars” and Pierre Foldes’ “Blind Willow, Sleeping Woman” – look set to world premiere in competition at France’s Annecy International Animation Film Festival, the biggest animation festival in the world.
+Two of the most awaited European animation films of the year – Alberto Vázquez’s “Unicorn Wars” and Pierre Foldes’ “Blind Willow, Sleeping Woman” – will world premiere in competition.

 Sneak peeks at Annecy’s Work in Progress strand, its industry cornerstone, include Apple Original and Skydance title “Luck,” from Peggy Holmes, Cartoon Network’s “Unicorn: Warriors Eternal,” from legendary U.S. director Genndy Tartakovsky (“Samurai Jack”) and the latest works from directors whose prior animated features have scored Oscar nominations: Spain’s Fernando Trueba and Javier Mariscal and France’s Alain Gagnol, and one director, Michel Hazanavicius, who scored a best picture win for the live-action “The Artist.”

 Announced Monday evening in Paris’ CNC state film agency by Annecy director Mickaël Marin and artistic director Michel Jean, this year’s festival is deigned as fully-fledged return to the on-site encounters and in-person discovery which is the soul of Annecy, Marin emphasized, picturing the festival as “composed of encounters and sharing, to once again spark that movie theater throb.”